Comments in Excel VBA (Add, Remove, Block Commenting)

 In this short Excel tutorial, I will cover how to add comments in VBA and all the best practices around it.

-Adding Comments in VBA in Excel
+Adding Single-Line Comment in VBA

 To add a comment in VBA, simply add an apostrophe sign before the line that you want to be marked as a comment.

-Anything after the apostrophe sign in that line would be considered a comment and VBA would turn it into green color (to visually differentiate it from regular code)
+Anything after the apostrophe sign in that line would be considered a comment, and VBA would turn it into green color (to visually differentiate it from regular code).

 Comment in VBA Example